AI Executive Assistant: We Tested The Best 9 In 2026

 1. What is an AI Executive Assistant?

 An AI Executive Assistant is a digital assistant powered by artificial intelligence, designed to handle executive-level tasks like scheduling, email drafting, meeting prep, and decision tracking.
-Think of it as your right hand—without the overhead.
+Think of it as your right hand but without the overhead.

 Instead of navigating through apps or hiring extra help, just ask: